Skip to main content

 Effective Data Strategy

-An Enterprise Data Strategy implementation is a stepwise approach that begins with defining scope, followed by planning and implementation.
+Implementing an Enterprise Data Strategy involves a stepwise approach.
+It begins with defining the scope and proceeds through planning and implementation.

 Defining the scope for an effective data strategy involves: